sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 ```

 ### -Credential
-Specifies credential used for connecting to computers, listed in the
+Specifies credential used for connecting to computers, listed or bound to the
 -ComputerName parameter.

 It is not used locally or with -CimSession parameter.